maharjun/External-Input-Current/Readme.md

     ..\..\..\MexMemoryInterfacing\Headers\GenericMexIO.hpp
     ..\..\..\RandomNumGen\Headers\FiltRandomTBB.hpp

 MexMemoryInterfacing Should contain all the generic IO functions, pop_back, vWriteOutput, and WriteException functions.
-It must also contain initialization using Initializer list.
+It must also contain initial- ization using Initializer list.
 Thus it must be any version later than or equal to

     edb61a3 Added Constructor by Initialization List for MexVector

 ##  IExtPattern Specification

 The IExt Pattern is specified by a Pattern Tree as follows.
 The pattern tree is a tree of nested `time intervals`.
 Each time interval is specified by 4 unsigned integers.
 The deepest (leaf) interval links to a neuron pattern that is to be played.

     1. StartOffset
     2. EndOffset